ram12ka4/dsa_machine_learning/Machine Learning/Introduction.md

 	2. The task T would be the task of playing checkers,
 	3. and the performance measure P will be the probability that wins the next game of checkers against some new opponent.

-So, we can define machine learning in
+So, we can define machine learning in three letters i.e. Experience.
+Task.
+Performance.
+Where

 ## Create files and folders